buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``parallel``
     Value of option `--parallel` option used for :file:`mysql-test-run.pl` (number of processes used to run the test suite in parallel).
     Defaults to 4.
-    This is used to determine the number of server error log files to download from the slave.
+    This is used to determine the number of server error log files to download from the worker.
     Specifying a too high value does not hurt (as nonexisting error logs will be ignored), however if using option `--parallel` value greater than the default it needs to be specified, or some server error logs will be missing.

 ``dbpool``